WernerLDev/ts-websocket-server-protocol/README.md

 # ts-websocket-server-protocol

-This is an (incomplete) implementation of the websocket server which can be used if you want to build your own websocket server.
+This is an (incomplete) implementation of the websocket protocol.
+This package can be used if you want to build your own websocket server.
 I have created this just for shits and giggles and do not recommend using this in production.

+The protocol is implemented using typescript so obviously you will need to write your server in either JavaScript or TypeScript in order to use this package.

 ## Installation and usage